Serge-Girard/TControlList/README.md

 <b>8- SpotLights</b>

-Objectif : montrer le nombre de fois où le TControlList se dessine et accessoirement jouer avec.
+Objectif : montrer le nombre de fois où le TControlList se dessine et accessoirement jouer avec.<br>
 Objective: to show the number of times the TControlList is drawn and incidentally to play with this.
 ![Capture](https://user-images.githubusercontent.com/51124639/114299813-a1dc5500-9abd-11eb-899a-f28e6091701c.PNG)